-1. More whole grains in this blend means more fiber.
+1. More whole grains in this flour blend means more fiber.
 Fiber acts as an absorbent, so you’ll always need a little more liquid or fat when baking with it.
-That being said, for the crust I used honey instead of sugar and a little more water than what you would typically use.
+For this pie crust, I used honey and a little more water than what you would typically use.

 2. Leverage is key for rolling out the dough.
 Even though I’m quite tall, it helped immensely when I got on a stepping stool and was able to take control of the crust.